deeexcee-io/duppy/README.md

 logs files that are uploaded/downloaded to the terminal

+You need a free ngrok account - https://dashboard.ngrok.com/login

+duppy.sh will ask for your ngrok auth token, get it here - https://dashboard.ngrok.com/get-started/your-authtoken

 ## why?

-was on a job beggining of febwhere the kali box we could use was in AWS.
-Had to port forward through a few jump boxes to get access.
-Once on it had internet and so wanted to securely transfer data/nessus scans back to my local machine easily.gGot a bit carried away and here we are - duppy
+was on a job beginning of feb where the kali box we could use was in AWS. had to port forward through a few jump boxes to get access. once on the box it had access to the internet and so wanted to securely transfer data/nessus scans back to my local machine easily. got a bit carried away with making it work and look pretty and and here we are 😂 - duppy

 Simple Install